 Paper Presentation and Language

-You may submit more than one proposal but only one (per main author) will be accepted.
+You may submit more than one proposal but only one (per main author) will normally be accepted.
 You will normally have a timeslot of 20 minutes to present the ideas set out in your paper plus 10 minutes for colleagues to comment on the ideas presented.
 There is a possibility that your presentation will be made part of a new and/or different presentation format like a Panel Presentation or Round Table discussion.
 For now there are 3 presentation formats for your proposal submission: (1) 30 minutes’ presentation, (2) Poster presentation, (3) Other format.
 Please indicate the nature of your proposal when submitting online.
+All submitted proposals are being peer reviewed by the Track Chairs before they are accepted for presentation at the Forum.
 The Forum language is English.

 Important Publication Options for TEAM